Keryen/Simple-Sokoban/README.md

-# Sokoban:
+# Sokoban

-* __By Jiahao Ji, Alejandro Rodríguez, Enrique González Rodríguez and Manuel Hernández-Ros Bellosillo__
+* __By Enrique González Rodríguez, Manuel Hernández-Ros Bellosillo and Alejandro Rodríguez Fernández__

 To start the game, compile the source files and run the executable file.